jgaa/restc-cpp/README.md

 ## Current Status
 The project is justs starting up.

-The code is incomplete.
+The code is immature and not properly tested, but capable of executing simple REST requests.

 ## Supported development platforms:
 - Linux (Debian stable and testing)